YRMESHRAM/ATS_Resume/README.md

 ---

-*Submitted as part of Text Processing (NLP) Subject — College Practical*
+*Submitted as part of Text Processing Subject — College Practical*